drunkeneye/MAFIA.A8/README.md

 code are not 'optimized', e.g. in some places strings are copied instead of changing the pointer to the string.

+## TODO

+- Polish localization (!!)
+- Maybe different fight maps, but then the AI might need a fix or two.

 ## BUGS or similar